Cosmian/kms/documentation/docs/pkcs11/luks.md

 #### 1. Allocating space for the LUKS partition

-LUKS partitions can be created either from disk paritions or from a file.
+LUKS partitions can be created either from disk partitions or from a file.

 ##### From a file